epccs/MacGyver/Applications/Adc/README.md

 # Manager has Reference and Callibration Values

-The application controller and manager have a private I2C bus between them.
+The application controller and manager will have a private I2C bus between them.

 ```
 Callibraion         type        i2c command/select/data         manager defaults